Description

 Using this definition on our asset we see for example:

-• Looking at the average days below previous high of 48 days in the last 5 years of US Market Strategy, we see it is relatively smaller, thus better in comparison to the benchmark DIA (117 days)
+• Looking at average days below previous high in of 16 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to DIA (33 days).

 Performance (YTD)